 Of all Barcelona events in July locals swear by Brunch in the Park.

-This daytime doozy formerly known as Piknic Electronik is an electronic music festival under the sun at Montjuic Hill.
-It generally runs every Sunday during the summer.
-A great spot for international DJs.
+This daytime doozy formerly known as Piknic Electronik is an electronic music festival under the sun at Montjuic Hill (or, starting in 2022 the Parc del Forum).

 For more information check out the Brunch in the Park website.